 About 40% of methane emissions come from the world’s cow population.
 Agriculture already uses biogas to conserve methane.
 It is also gaining popularity in consumer-level applications, such as gas cylinders.

+One frequent question beginners ask relates to composition: what are biofuels made from?
 Alternative biofuels are produced using a wide range of feedstocks derived from organic, renewable sources.
 Examples of feedstocks for biofuels include:

 Other sources include woody biomass, various non-food crops (or waste from food crops like sugar cane), organic waste, and manure.